tock/tock/doc/ExternalDependencies.md

 section.
 The requirements are intentionally strict.

-There are two general methods to for including an external dependency in the Tock kernel: core external dependencies, and capsule- or board-specific external dependencies.
+There are two general methods to for including an external dependency in the Tock kernel: capsule-specific or board-specific external dependencies.

-- Core external dependencies may be used in "core" Tock crates, such as the _kernel_, _arch_, and _chip crates_.
-Notably, individual boards generally do not have a reasonable choice whether to depend on those crates.

-- Capsule-, or board-specific external dependencies may _only_ be in the respective `boards/`-, or `chips/`-crates, or in a `capsules/`-crate that is _not_

-  - `capsules/core`, or
-  - `capsules/extra`.

-### Core External Dependencies

-There are well-specified requirements for including a core external dependency.
+### General Guidelines for Dependency Selection

+In general, the following guidelines can provide an indication whether an external dependency is suitable for inclusion in Tock.

 #### Provide Important Functionality

-The external crate must provide important functionality that could not easily or realistically be provided by the Tock developers.
+The external crate provides important functionality that could not easily or realistically be provided by the Tock developers.

-The list of currently accepted important functionality:
+Such functionality includes:

 * Cryptography libraries.
 Writing cryptographically secure code that is both correct and resistant to attacks is challenging.
 Leveraging validated,